jimmy-liew1/my-notes/content/Azure/Azure Monitor Agent.md

   - azure
   - monitoring
 ---
-# Overview
-Azure Monitor Agent (AMA) collects monitoring data from the guest operating system of Azure and hybrid virtual machines, on-premises machines, and other cloud environments.
+**Azure Monitor Agent (AMA)** collects monitoring data from the guest operating system of Azure and hybrid virtual machines, on-premises machines, and other cloud environments.
 The data is then sent to [[Azure Monitor]] for use by features, insights, and other services such as [Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/overview) and [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction).[^1]

 AMA replaces the [[Log Analytics agent]], also known as [[Microsoft Monitoring Agent|Microsoft Monitor Agent (MMA)]] and [[OMS]], for Windows and Linux machines, in Azure and non-Azure environments, on-premises and other clouds.